Curved Page Divider

 Why Are Children Placed in Congregate Care?

-There are many reasons why a child might be given congregate care placement.
+There are several reasons why a child might be placed in congregate care.
 For the most part, foster care services try to put children in family-based care, but placements can take time.
 Not every child receives the urgent care they need from a family setting.

 Common Mental Health Concerns

 Not every foster family knows how to help children with significant mental health concerns.
-After receiving adequate mental services, it's more likely that these children will find families.
+After receiving adequate mental health services, it's more likely that these children will find a family.
 Congregate care may be the safest option if these children present a danger to themselves or others in a family placement.

 Behavioral Concerns